 All tree surveys shall be prepared by a certified arborist, registered landscape architect or registered professional land surveyor.
-All trees, regardless of species eight (8) inches in diameter and above shall be surveyed and reflected on the survey graphically and in the legend.
-Ensure all trees within a required bufferyard per Ordinance are identified as they are protected regardless of species or size.
+Stand alone Protected TAll trees, regardless of species over eight (8) inches in diameter and above and Significant Stand of Trees shall be surveyed and reflected on the survey graphically and in the legend.
+Ensure all trees within a required Boufferyard per Ordinance are identified as they are protected regardless of species or size.
 Trees less than eight (8) inches in diameter that are proposed for preservation and landscape credit shall also be included in the tree survey and legend.

-If it is found upon field inspection that the survey is inaccurate, the tree survey will not be accepted or reviewed, and it will be returned for corrections.
-This will delay the respective development application review process while the tree survey is corrected.
+If it is found upon field inspection that the survey is inaccurate, the tree survey will not be accepted and or reviewed, and it will be returned for corrections.
+This will delay the respective development application site plan or preliminary plant review process while the tree survey is corrected and approved.